 Features and Advantages offer solutions to implicit needs while benefits offer solutions to Explicit needs.

 Benefits are significantly higher in calls leading to Orders and Advances.
 In contrast, the level of Advantages(showing how your product can help or be used—what many of us have been taught to call “Benefits”) was not significantly different in successful and unsuccessful calls.

-According to SPIN selling book, the three main practical points that demonstrate your capability are-
+According to the book, the three main practical points that demonstrate your capability are-

 What is Objection Handling?